 For a detailed overview of this subject, please see the Good Supervision section.

 Doctoral candidates are required to confirm once per year.
-The confirmation period starts every October.
+This year, the confirmation period starts in September.
 This helps to ensure that the only doctoral projects registered are those that are ongoing.
 In the course of this process, supervisors confirm via DocGS that the relevant doctoral candidates are still engaged in doctoral study.

 The new Higher Education Statistics Act, which takes effect for doctoral studies in 2017, requires the collection of this data.
 The DocGS online platform makes it possible to collect the data required by law.
 DocGS is also an efficient interface for all those involved in the doctoral process at TUM: Doctoral candidates, chairs, departments, Graduate Centers, the Doctoral Office and the TUM-GS Management Office all have access to the areas that are relevant to them.
 The entire doctoral process can be visualized in DocGS, from registration as a doctoral candidate to submission of the dissertation.